 An afternoon at the museum can change your perspective.
 When I lived in Manhattan it always seemed silly to me that people who grew up in the City took a perverse pride in never having visited the prominent landmarks.
 The Statue of Liberty off Battery Park , or the Cloisters in Fort Tryon , or many of the fascinating spots in between.
 God forbid they should be mistaken for a tourist!

 Likewise, in Buffalo we too often suffer from a variation of the same malaise.
 We have an exceptional gallery of modern and contemporary art at our fingertips.
 Do we attend regularly?
 Maybe I should speak for myself…not enough.
 Living and working out in the ‘burbs it’s easy to take for granted the treasure at our doorstep. ‘

-The Albright Knox Art Gallery in Delaware Park is exciting and alive with provocative new acquisitions and an enthralling exhibition that will be in Buffalo until June 28th.
-Jennifer Steinkamp’s installations fit the Gallery’s rooms like a glove and bring an entirely new perspective to the spaces.
+The Albright Knox Art Gallery in Delaware Park is exciting and alive with provocative new acquisitions.
+It hosts an enthralling exhibition that will be in Buffalo until June 28th.
+Jennifer Steinkamp’s installations fit the Gallery’s rooms like a glove, and they bring an entirely new perspective to the spaces.
 One of my favorites was the The Wreck of the Dumaru.
 If you happen to be in LA, Steinkamp has a piece in The Getty’s California Video exhibition until June 8th.

-Venture out of whatever limits you find yourself in, the limit of ‘not-enough-time’, the limit of ‘but-I-live-in-the-suburbs’, or the limit of ‘you-call-that-art?’
+Venture out of whatever limits you find yourself in .
+Confront the limit of ‘not-enough-time’, the limit of ‘but-I-live-in-the-suburbs’, or the limit of ‘you-call-that-art?’
 By exploring outside our comfort zone we find unlimited rewards!